Copyright © 2011 W3C® (MIT, ERCIM, Keio), All Rights Reserved. W3C liability, trademark and document use rules apply.

 };

-interface enables asynchronous reads on individual Blob
+The FileReader interface enables asynchronous reads on individual Blob objects by

 Unless stated otherwise, the task source that is used in this specification is the

-.
+FileReader.
 This task source is used for events that are asynchronously fired, and for

 event tasks that are queued for firing, and for the read methods, which queue tasks

-to update the result
+to update the result.

-In environments where the global object is represented by a Window
+In environments where the global object is represented by a Window or a WorkerGlobalScope object, the FileReader constructor

 MUST be available.